davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open_science_digital_scholarship.md

 # Why?

-- What are the motivations behind Open Science?
+> - What are the motivations behind Open Science?
+> - 'Negative' and 'positive' motivations
+> - Technological drivers, social drivers, economic drivers

 ---

 # A (brief) history of scientific dissemination

+Technical changes that make more open science easier

+---

-## Medieval Scientific communication
+# Medieval Scientific communication

 The 10th century astronomer Abd al-Rahman al-Sufi (Azophi) carried out observations of the stars and described their positions, magnitudes, brightness, and colour and drawings for each constellation in his *Book of Fixed Stars*.